 As iterated previously, one of the central societal interest in preserving spousal testimony and autonomy is the 'preservation of matrimonial harmony', however this has seldom been examined.
-An English Judge in 1851 described the balancing test as one that considered not "the impropriety of violating the confidence reposed, but whether the collateral inconvenience, which would ensue if no such confidentiality were reposed, would preponderate over the direct mischief produced by a chance of failure of justice resulting from the exclusion of evidence".
-The 'direct mischief produced by a chance of failure of justice resulting from exclusion of evidence' was already and rightly narrowed down where necessary by the Canadian legislature,
+An English Judge in 1851 described the balancing test as one that considered not "the impropriety of violating the confidence reposed, but whether the collateral inconvenience, which would ensue if no such confidentiality were reposed, would preponderate over the direct mischief produced by a chance of failure of justice resulting from the exclusion of evidence".53 The test stands unrebutted today.
+The 'direct mischief produced by a chance of failure of justice resulting from exclusion of evidence was already and rightly narrowed down where necessary by the Canadian legislature,